 by Mike Ratliff

-But because of your hard and impenitent heart you are storing up wrath for yourself on the day of wrath when God’s righteous judgment will be revealed.
-(Romans 2:5 ESV)
+5 But because of your stubbornness and unrepentant heart you are storing up wrath for yourself in the day of wrath and revelation of the righteous judgment of God, Romans 2:5 (NASB)

-On the other hand, there are two groups of people for whom the wrath of God is revealed from heaven against.
+What I find the most tragic however is how our church leaders, our seminary leaders, our so-called Christian leaders are part of this problem in a big way.
+They are behind the liberalization of our churches, the watering down of doctrines while bringing in non-Christian focuses for their churches to replace the Gospel such as Social Justice, Black Liberation Theology, Feminism, etc. There are two groups of people for whom the wrath of God is revealed from heaven against.
 These two groups are obvious non-Christians and professing Christians such as those I described above who are the product of some synthesis process that has made them believe they are Christians when all they are is religious.

 As I have said many times before, unbelief is an amazing thing to witness.
 It does not matter how deep you go in God’s Word to show these people the truth nor how illogical their beliefs are when compared with God’s truth, it does not matter, they will not believe.
 Why?
 God has given them up or given them over to what they desired more than His truth or than in knowing Him.
 We witness this in theologians from seminaries with untold numbers of letters after their names showing how many degrees in theology they have, talk about how important it is to restructure churches in the United States because there are fewer Caucasians than non-Caucasians who are professing Christians now.
 What?
 What ever happened to preaching the gospel of our Lord Jesus Christ and making disciples from all nations?
 That is what we are supposed to be doing isn’t it?